sergiodxa/remix-auth/CONTRIBUTING.md

 If you find a bug, please open an issue.
 To help me help you, include:

 - **Reproduction**: A minimal reproduction repository or code snippet.
-- **Environment**: `remix-auth` version, strategy package and version (if relevant), Remix/React Router version, Node version, Bun version, OS.
+- **Environment**: Package version, related dependencies and versions, runtime version, OS.
 - **Steps**: Exact steps to reproduce.
 - **Expected vs actual**: What you expected, what happened instead.
 - **Logs**: Relevant stack traces or console output.